ghc-proposals/ghc-proposals/README.rst

 How to amend an accepted proposal
 ---------------------------------

 Some proposals amend an existing proposal.
-Such an ammendment :
+Such an amendment :

 * Makes a significant (i.e. not just editorial or typographical) change, and hence warrants approval by the commitee
 * Is too small, or too closely tied to the existing proposal, to make sense as a new standalone proposal.